 At the center of patient care is clinical reasoning.
 And aside from face time with actual patients, Case X is the best tool to develop that skill.
 Through medical school, you learned that there was a right answer.
 You were given vignettes with only the pertinent information, and a series of next steps to choose from.
 But you also learned that, “for the test, you should know one thing . . . but real life is different.”

 “Real life” is what you encounter in residency.
 Residency changes the game.
 You aren’t out to get the answer right, the vignette isn’t curated for you, and there are no multiple-choice options.
 In fact, there are no answers, but you have to answer anyway.

 You have a real person with whatever complaint they have, with whatever diagnosis they have.
 You can put in whatever order you want.
 As a student, you interviewed the patient, analyzed the labs, then presented to your senior, and they told you what to do.
 As a second-year resident, it’s you who will be telling people what to do.
 Through intern year you transition from a student who reports and interprets data, to a resident who makes decisions independently.

-In residency, you’ll move beyond interpreting labs and imaging, and beyond taking a history; it requires the skills of synthesizing a diagnosis from that information, developing a treatment plan, knowing what to type into the computer to get the right thing to happen.
+In residency, you’ll move beyond interpreting labs and imaging, and beyond taking a history; it requires the skills of synthesizing a diagnosis from that information, developing a treatment plan, and knowing what to type into the computer to get the right thing to happen.
 When patients come to you, you’ll own the situation, not ask for help from an attending.

 This is hard…how will you train for it?
 How will you get in the necessary “reps” to develop these muscles?
 By seeing virtual patients and being forced to answer complex questions that challenge clinical reasoning.
 Case X from OnlineMedEd gives you a stress-free arena to practice.